DailyGrind-Sem6/Docs/Writerside/topics/Dockerizing-the-app.md

 post-service
 : This service depends on the kafka service.
 It builds from a Dockerfile located in the ./Post-Service directory and is named post-service.
 It exposes port 8081 and is part of the backend network.

-networks
-: A network named backend is defined.
-All services are part of this network, allowing them to communicate with each other.

 This file tells Docker to:
 - Build the image for each service using the Dockerfile in the specified location.